walmartlabs/concord-website/docs/getting-started/processes.md

 <a name="execution"/>
 ## Execution

-A process is executed using the following steps:
+A process is executed by the Concord Server using the following steps:

-- Project repository data is cloned or updated
+- Project repository data is cloned or updated.
-- Binary payload from the process invocation is added to the workspace
+- Binary payload from the process invocation is added to the workspace.
-- Configuration from the project is used
+- Configuration from the project is used.
-- Configuration from project.yml is merged
+- Configuration from project.yml is merged.
-- Configuration from an uploaded JSON file is merged
+- Configuration from an uploaded JSON file is merged.
-- Configuration from request parameters and selected profiles applied
+- Configuration from request parameters and selected profiles is applied.
-- Templates are downloaded and applied
+- Templates are downloaded and applied.
-- The payload is created and send to the Concord Agent for execution
+- The payload is created and send to an agent for execution.
-- Dependencies are downloaded and put on the class-path
+- Dependencies are downloaded and put on the class-path.
-- The flow configured as entry point is invoked
+- The flow configured as entry point is invoked.